hyw208/walks/README.md

 # walks
-walks with animals - prod
+walks with animals
+/docs is the root accessible by all